Ptit-Biscuit/Chip8_Kt/README.md

 ## What?

-A CHIP-8 emulator.
+A Chip-8 emulator.
 Very old computer games can run on it.

 ## Why?

 Just because I thought it was fun.
-Also I never wrote an emulator before this one.
+Also, I never wrote an emulator before this one.

 ## How?